 Even though the destination may be clear to you, other people can’t see that far.
 They can only see what is right in front of them — they can only hear what they understand.
 Start there, and nudge them forward in the direction they need to go, one step at a time.
 You may wish that they were further along — that they understood.
 But wishing doesn’t make it so.
 Start with where they are.

 Creating Change, One Step At A Time

 When we see clearly where things need to go, it’s tempting to push for a big change all at once.
 We like to think of change (and our ability to influence it) as big shifts.
-But it almost never happens that way.
+But it rarely happens that way.